StefanDjokovic/Superpermutations/README.md

 >On `Faster_SuperPermutation_Checker.c`

-Based on `Fast_Superpermutation_checker.c` but reducing the memory usage by taking away the string in the struct, just the hashValue function is sufficient.
+Based on `Superpermutation_checker.c` but reducing the memory usage by taking away the string in the struct, just the hashValue function is sufficient.

 Because most of the superpermutations generated are number based I decided to make this implementation numbers-only.
 Implementing letters requires just a couple of adds in the hashValue function.

->On `Fast_Superpermutation_checker.c`
+>On `Superpermutation_checker.c`

 I used the same code as in `Build_Hash_Permutations.c` and added some small parts to make it work both with capital letters (starting from A) and numbers (starting from 1).
 I checked it on known superpermutations and it works very well, taking it less than a second to complete.